RSibaja88/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [X] What is the purpose of using _sessions_?
+A way to store inforamtion about a client and allow data to persist.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [X] What does bcrypt do to help us store passwords in a secure manner.
+Assigns a hash code to a user's password, so their actual password isnt hardcoded into a DB.

-- [ ] What does bcrypt do to slow down attackers?
+- [X] What does bcrypt do to slow down attackers?
+It hashes the PW over and over and cannot be reverse engineered.

-- [ ] What are the three parts of the JSON Web Token?
+- [X] What are the three parts of the JSON Web Token?
+Header, payload, signature
 ## Minimum Viable Product

 Implement an User Authentication System.
 Hash user's passwords before saving them to the database.
 Use `JSON Web Tokens` or `Sessions and Cookies` to persist authentication across requests.